The Nurse Call Center is available by phone:

-The Community Health Improvement Plan and Process (CHIPP) is a mechanism to assess and determine the priority health needs of Waukesha County residents.
+A Community Health Improvement Plan and Process (CHIPP) is a comprehensive approach to assessing community health and developing and implementing action plans to improve community health.
 In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health and other areas that contribute to overall well-being.

 Vision for a healthy Waukesha County is:

-Strong families, connected communities, healthy environment and accessible services that promote overall safety, well-being and quality of life.
+Strong families, connected communities, healthy environments and accessible services that promote overall safety, well-being and quality of life.